 I was thinking yesterday if you handed a new Union Carpenter a set of plans, pile of 2×4’s and said build this house………… most likely he’d look at his tin snips and cordless screwgun look at you and say “WHAT”?

 Depending on your device there is a menu at top or side of page, click “Have Saw ~ Will Travel” to see What can I do for you?
 Can probably fix, re-store, re-finish, re-build or trash and start over anything you got that brought you here in the first place.
+The current project below should be sufficient testimony to that!

 After three years of Broward County I am back home again, went around the corner to “Historic Restoration Project” that’s been on-going for years and got a job there.
 Drywall done and painted is finally ready for some “Carpenter” work.